-The mission of the Master's Program in Rehabilitation Counseling at Ohio University is to provide quality instruction and supervised experience designed to prepare professional rehabilitation counselors who are committed to facilitating the personal, vocational and economic independence of individuals with disabilities.
+The mission of the Master's Program in Clinical Mental Health [CMH]/Clinical Rehabilitation Counseling at Ohio University is designed to provide quality instruction and supervised experience designed to prepare professional rehabilitation counselors who are committed to facilitating the personal, vocational and economic independence of individuals with disabilities.

-The mission of the Rehabilitation Counselor Education Program at Ohio University is achieved through the following objectives:
+The mission of the CMH/Clinical Rehabilitation Counseling Program at Ohio University is achieved through the following objectives:

 - Provide students with a high-quality graduate educational program that combines classroom instruction and supervised clinical experiences aimed at the acquisition of skills and the development of competencies related to the provision of services to people with disabilities